Rohan BasuIT Manager at a tech services company

 IBM Security Access Manager helps you simplify your users' access while more securely adopting web, mobile, IoT and cloud technologies.
 It can be deployed on-premises, in a virtual or hardware appliance or containerized with Docker.
 ISAM helps you strike a balance between usability and security through the use of risk-based access, single sign-on, integrated access management control, identity federation and mobile multi-factor authentication.
 Take back control of your access management with IBM Security Access Manager.

-Azure Active Directory is ranked 2nd in Access Management with 23 reviews while IBM Security Access Manager is ranked 13th in Access Management with 2 reviews.
-Azure Active Directory is rated 8.2, while IBM Security Access Manager is rated 7.6.
-The top reviewer of Azure Active Directory writes "Users don't have to remember multiple accounts and passwords since it is all single sign-on".
-On the other hand, the top reviewer of IBM Security Access Manager writes "Secure access with authentication and good technical support, but needs a more simplified user interface".
-Azure Active Directory is most compared with Okta Workforce Identity, CyberArk Privileged Access Manager, Google Cloud Identity, AWS Directory Service and One Identity Active Roles, whereas IBM Security Access Manager is most compared with Okta Workforce Identity, Oracle Access Manager, ForgeRock, F5 Access Policy Manager and i-Sprint AccessMatrix Universal Access Management.
+Azure Active Directory is ranked 1st in Access Management with 38 reviews while IBM Security Access Manager is ranked 12th in Access Management with 3 reviews.
+Azure Active Directory is rated 8.4, while IBM Security Access Manager is rated 7.6.
+The top reviewer of Azure Active Directory writes "With multi-factor authentication, we've seen a marked decrease in the number of threats we've seen come through".
+On the other hand, the top reviewer of IBM Security Access Manager writes "Effortless user sign in, highly scalable, and reliable".
+Azure Active Directory is most compared with Okta Workforce Identity, CyberArk Privileged Access Manager, Google Cloud Identity, AWS Directory Service and Fortinet FortiAuthenticator, whereas IBM Security Access Manager is most compared with Okta Workforce Identity, ForgeRock, Oracle Access Manager, F5 BIG-IP Access Policy Manager (APM) and i-Sprint AccessMatrix Universal Access Management.
 See our Azure Active Directory vs. IBM Security Access Manager report.

 See our list of best Access Management vendors.